- Chart

 Growth Trajectory and Initiatives

-Historical Growth: Curtiss-Wright has experienced steady growth over the past decade, driven by organic expansion and strategic acquisitions.
+Historical Growth: Curtiss-Wright has demonstrated consistent revenue and earnings growth over the past several years, driven by organic growth initiatives and strategic acquisitions.

-Future Projections: Analysts project continued revenue growth in the mid-single digits, supported by strong backlog and favorable market conditions.
+Future Projections: Analysts project continued revenue and earnings growth for Curtiss-Wright, supported by favorable industry trends and the company's strong market position.

 Summary